 Atsuta Jingu's stature as a shrine for the powerful is reinforced by the remains of a wall donated by the mighty samurai warlord Oda Nobunaga.
-If you feel your own power waning, head to the Kiyome Chaya teahouse to refuel with green tea and Kiyome mochi rice cakes.
+If you feel your own power waning, you can buy some Kiyome mochi rice cakes at a stall.

 The latest information may differ, so please check the official website